geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 We still have it.
 I think we should have it.

 ##### **Sieds Lykles** [[01:08:56](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4136)]
-Yeah, but I mean that's only for integers in like...
+Yeah, but I mean that's only for integers in like..

 ##### **Chenyu** [[01:09:04](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=4144)]
 Yeah, but I think let's look at the intended behavior.
 Right.
 So if you say the fuzzer finds the numbers, lets intermediate or outputs overflow, the actual intended behavior is to change the type so that it doesn't overflow.
 It's not like we want to make the overflow behavior the same.